Spanish irregular verbs: Affected verbs

-The vowel-raising verb erguir is usually diphthongizing (with ye- forms as yergo...), not-diphthongizing forms are however valid but rare (irgo...) (e-ie > ye-i -guir, -erguir).
+The vowel-raising verb erguir is usually diphthongizing (with ye- forms such as yergo...).
+Non-diphthongizing forms are valid but rare (irgo...).

 Diphthongs and hiatus

 Cambio vs. envío

 Diphthongs in the infinitive may be preserved throughout the conjugation or broken in the forms which are stressed on the stem, depending on whether the i or u in contact with a/e/o take the stress or not.
 The stressed vowel is marked bold in the examples: cambiar > cambio, but enviar > envío (requiring an acute accent to indicate the resulting hiatus).
 The Real Academia Española does not consider either behaviour as irregular, but illustrates each with six "regular" models, one for each possible diphthong in the infinitive: anunciar, averiguar, bailar, causar, peinar and adeudar for diphthong-keeping verbs and enviar, actuar, aislar, aunar, descafeinar and rehusar for diphthong-breaking ones.
 Remember that the presence of a silent h does not break a diphthong, so a written accent is needed anyway in rehúso.